Digitisation and automation made it quick and easy to extend personal attention to anyone requiring it at the moment.

-I think you’ll agree with me that the word “telemarketing” is anathema to business owners and potential customers alike.
+I think you’ll agree with me that the word “telemarketing” is an anathema to business owners and potential customers alike.
 As a business coach, I am here to share with you some direct mail and telemarketing strategies that can turn struggling direct marketing efforts into effective marketing tools which grow your business.

 When it comes to direct mail marketing, the first step is to determine what type of campaign would best work for your business.
-I have come up with the a list of steps you should follow to produce a highly effective direct marketing plan:
+I have come up with a list of steps you should follow to produce a highly effective direct marketing plan:

 - Create an attention-grabbing headline.
 Tug at their heartstrings.
-Emotions, motivations and goals are the most powerful tools you have in your toolbox
+Emotions, motivations, and goals are the most powerful tools you have in your toolbox.

-- Compare the cost of mailing against cost per order
+- Compare the cost of mailing against cost per order.

 - Test and improve your campaign and find out how you can improve your direct mail marketing plan.

 For instance, it will help you determine whether to target the local market or to go nationwide.
 It would also make it easier for you to send out your marketing materials to attract a new set of customers.

-It’s also important to make adjustments as needed in order to obtain better results and to minimize the overall cost of your campaign.
+It’s also IMPORTANT to make adjustments as needed in order to obtain better results and to minimize the overall cost of your campaign.

 Similar to direct mail marketing, I have also come up with the necessary steps you should take in order to develop a successful telemarketing campaign.

 - Set yourself a goal.
 Entering every sales call with a clear objective in mind keeps you focused for the duration of your call.

-- Start off broad with general questions and get into the specifics as the call continues
+- Start off broad with general questions and get into the specifics as the call continues.

 - Make sure to express that you appreciate the time they took to converse with you and give verbal cues to show you are paying attention

 - Be polite and courteous.
-Never make the person you are talking to feel manipulated or talked down to.
+NEVER make the person you are talking to feel manipulated or talked down to.